Music piracy: Early 1900s: Sheet music and birth of sound recording

-In August 1906 The Copyright Law for Music Act 1906, known as the T.P.
-O'Connor Bill was passed by the British Parliament, following many of the popular music writers at the time dying in poverty due to extensive piracy during the piracy crisis of sheet music in the early 20th century.
+In August 1906, the British Parliament passed the Musical Copyright Act 1906, also known as the T.P.
+O'Connor Bill, following many of the popular music writers at the time dying in poverty due to extensive piracy during the piracy crisis of sheet music in the early 20th century.
 Sheet music peddlers would often buy a copy of the music at full price, copy it, and resell it, often at half the price of the original.
-Music publishing associations hired police officers and former soldiers to raid printing presses and shops, confiscating sheet music from street sellers under a law allowing seizure of counterfeit property.
+The law provided criminal penalties for unauthorized printing and selling of "pirated copies of any musical work", and allowed for their seizure and destruction by courts, but excluded perforated piano rolls and phonograph records.
+Music publishing associations hired police officers and former soldiers to raid printing presses and shops, confiscating sheet music from street sellers.
 The film I'll Be Your Sweetheart (1945), commissioned by the British Ministry of Information, is based on the events of the day.